hashcube/utils/README.md

 utils
 =====

-Native Utilities Plguin for Gameclosure
+Native utilities plugin for Gameclosure

 Utilities Implemented are as follows:

-1. Native Share for iOS for Gameclosure
+1. Native Share for iOS and Android
-2. Native Share for Android for Gameclosure